jusahah/NollaversioBlogi/content/nodejs/applymatrix.md

 > We have been using *positioning* as an example of more general concept called *transform/translate operation*.
 Positioning is not the only one; there are other transform/translate operations like scaling, rotating, skewing etc. Importantly, *exactly* same rules apply to all transform operations!
 All these individual operations combine into a concept called *transformation matrix*, and each PaperJS object has its own transformation matrix.
 This matrix is - very informally - a set of *mirrors, lenses and magnifying glasses* that define how the actual object looks from a particular point of view.

-This means that if we set Group's position to - lets say - {x: 20, y: 30}, what we are actually doing is setting the origin of of Group local coordinate space to global coordinate space point {x: 20, y: 30}.
+This means that if we set Group's position to - lets say - {x: 20, y: 30}, what we are actually doing is setting the origin of the Group's local coordinate space to global coordinate space point {x: 20, y: 30}.

-This is exactly what we want.
-However, with applyMatrix === true, *this new setup is **not** stored anywhere in the Group object*; instead, for each child a new global position is calculated and object is rerendered.
+Notice that this is exactly what we want!
+We want to define our group's position in relative to the global space.
+However, with applyMatrix === true, *this new position is **not** stored anywhere in the Group object*; instead, for each child a new global position is calculated and object is rerendered when the position of the group is being set.

-Now think about this - what happens if you set a new position for Group with *no children*?
+Now think about this - what happens if you set a new position for a Group with *no children*?

 It is a no-op!
 Literally.
 Nothing happens.
 Because the group tries to calculate new position of each of its children, but there are none - thus there is nothing to calculate.

 When you later add a child to the group, you might expect its position to be relative to the position of the group you previously set.
 But it can not be so.
-Because... applyMatrix is true means that *the group does not store its own position anywhere*.
+Because... applyMatrix is true means that *the group does not store its own position in its own transformation matrix*.

+Its exactly like telling an Alzheimer's patient to remember numbers 3 and 5.
+Later, we ask that same patient to sum up the two numbers he was told earlier with a number 2.
+What will he answer?
+10?
+Nope.
+He will answer 2.

 Taking all this into account, we come to a solution:

 ```
   var xmasTree = new paper.Group({});

   // Important!!!
-ApplyMatrix must be set false before setting position of the Group!
+  // ApplyMatrix must be set false before setting position of the Group!
   xmasTree.applyMatrix = false;

   // Place the xmasTree Group to the middle of the room.